steveam1/Attention-Is-All-You-Need/README.md

 ### The Problem

-Before 2017, NLP models relied on RNNs or CNNs, both with serious limitations.
+Before 2017, NLP models relied on RNNs or CNNs both with serious limitations.
 RNNs processed sequences one token at a time, making them painfully slow to train and prone to forgetting long-range dependencies (vanishing gradients).
 CNNs were faster but couldn't effectively capture relationships between distant words.
 The core issue?
-Neither architecture could parallelize well, which bottlenecked training on large datasets.
+Neither architecture could parallelize well which bottlenecked training on large datasets.

 ### The Approach

-Vaswani et al. proposed something radical: ditch recurrence and convolution entirely.
+Vaswani proposed something radical which was to ditch recurrence and convolution entirely.
 The **Transformer** uses pure attention mechanisms to process all tokens simultaneously.
-Self-attention computes relationships between every pair of words in a sentence, regardless of distance.
+Self-attention computes relationships between every pair of words in a sentence regardless of distance.
 Multiple attention heads run in parallel, each learning different linguistic patterns.
 Stack this 6 layers deep in both encoder and decoder, add positional encodings (since attention doesn't inherently understand order), and you've got a model that's both more powerful and more parallelizable.

 ### Results